 Eliminate ratio requirements to increase flexibility at practice level

 · Allows more PAs to move into traditionally underserved areas of WI

-· Ratio has not been demonstrated to improve patient safety, arbitrary number
+· As an arbitrary number, the ratio has not been demonstrated to improve patient safety

 · Allows these decisions to be made by those who know their staff best

 Authorize PAs to participate in disaster/volunteer activities without specific physician collaboration but within a PA’s scope

 · Allows WI to maximize its use of highly trained health professions in these settings

 · Removes delays in care due to paperwork so PAs can help when it’s needed most

 · Update the relationship with WI Medical Examining Board